Elevator: Pneumatic elevator

 An elevator of this kind uses a vacuum on top of the cab and a valve on the top of the "shaft" to move the cab upwards and closes the valve in order to keep the cab at the same level.
-A diaphragm or a piston is used as a "brake", if there's a sudden increase in pressure above the cab.
-To go down, it opens the valve so that the air can pressurise the top of the "shaft", allowing the cab to go down by its own weight.
+A diaphragm or a piston is used as a "brake", if there is a sudden increase in pressure above the cab.
+To go down, it opens the valve so that the air can pressurize the top of the "shaft", allowing the cab to go down by its own weight.
 This also means that in case of a power failure, the cab will automatically go down.
 The "shaft" is made of acrylic, and is always round due to the shape of the vacuum pump.
 To keep the air inside of the cab, rubber seals are used.
 Due to technical limitations, these elevators have a low capacity, they usually allow 1–3 passengers and up to 525 lb.